 I've been prototyping some flag pole lights for bikes around the streets of Oakland and Berkeley.
 They seem to get a good amount of attention.
+They look like a light up bike flag pole.
 At least we hear encouraging comments from people we ride by, like "I like your light sticks!" or "Those are so visible!
 They are great!".
 They are now available for private presale.

 LED whips for ATVs

 These mostly consist of a thin pole with LED strip lighting wound around in a helical pattern.
 They make ATVs visible at night.
 They are powered with a power cable that attaches to the vehicle’s power.
 Some of these come with apps for changing the color and so on.
 These seem to cost $60-$150 or more depending on how nice they are.
 They have a large visual impact but are not practical for bicycles.